-Microsoft Azure Cloud hosts the SQL database that stores the pseudonymized (codified) patient data of patients that have been consented by the Centre.
-Once a patient record has been consented, they are "enrolled", and the codified data is pushed up to the MSBase/MGBase Registry from Authenticated MSBase/MGBase registered centres.
-This pseudonymised (codified) patient data is currently retained indefinitely but can be removed at any point in time that a Centre decides to either unenroll a single patient record OR cease participation in the MSBase/MGBase Registry.
+Microsoft Azure Cloud hosts the SQL database that stores the pseudonymised (codified) patient data of patients that have been consented by the Centre.
+Once a patient record has been consented, they are "enrolled", and the codified data is sent to the MSBase/MGBase Registry from Authenticated MSBase/MGBase registered centres.
+This pseudonymised (codified) patient data is retained indefinitely.
+However, the centre can request deletion of the current record.
+Centres can also request deletion of their entire current datasets if they wish to end participation.
 These requests are submitted in writing to the MSBase Foundation and are described in the Participation Agreement.